iodigital-com/composer-semver-cli/README.md

 Installation
 ------------

-Download or clone the source code and run the following command:
+Add the package as a requirement to your project:

+    $ composer require isaac/composer-semver-cli

+This will install the `composer-semver` script to the `vendor/bin` folder of the project.

+Or as a global requirement:

-    $ composer global install
+    $ composer global require isaac/composer-semver-cli

 This will install the `composer-semver` script to the `$HOME/.composer/vendor/bin` folder.